SanabuW/javascript-challenge/README.md

 ## File Overview
 ### index.html
-- Main HTML file edited by D3.js
+- Main HTML file edited by D3.js.
+Offers a form to provide user input, and will display back filtered information using D3.js DOM manipulation to build a table of the data.

 ### js
-- Holds main .js application and source data
+- Holds the main .js application and source data.

 ### app.js
-- Main application file for DOM operations
+- Main application file for DOM operations.
+The script will retrieve all data from data.js and use submitQuery() to retrieve user input information from the HTML form and retrieve all data after filtering with the topFilter() function.

 ### data.js
-- Source data file
+- Source data file in the format of a JavaScript object.